 Article X: Elections

-10.1 Executive elections will be held prior to MarchMarch 31 each year.
+10.1 Executive elections will be held prior to March 31 each year.

 10.2 Candidates for executive positions shall be selected through an application process subject to meeting a set of minimum qualifications for holding a particular position.
 These qualifications will be established by the outgoing executive team each year prior to the commencement of the application submission period.